scipy-conference/scipy_proceedings/papers/adam_richards/lpedit_manuscript.rst

 lpEdit there remains the possibility that it may be adapted as a plug-in or extension to existing text editors.

-Given that the target user-base for lpEdit are those with limited com- puting background, there are a number of power-user features left out of the current version for the sake of a nearly ‘push button approach’.
+Given that the target user-base for lpEdit are those with limited computing background, there are a number of power-user features left out of the current version for the sake of a nearly ‘push button approach’.
 Despite this restricted approach, lpEdit is free to use, fork and modify as the community would like and over time more interesting features will make it into the project without sacrificing